Royal hunting row puts Africa safaris in cross-hairs

 Animal welfare activists and other conservationists take issue with elephant hunting on grounds of cruelty, as the animals are highly intelligent with sophisticated social systems that scientists are still piecing together.

-"Behavioral studies in Africa have shown that elephants are seriously impacted by activities such as hunting, culling and poaching, not only at the level of the individual animal, but at the societal level too," said Jason Bell, the elephant program director for the International Fund for Animal Welfare.
+"Behavioural studies in Africa have shown that elephants are seriously impacted by activities such as hunting, culling and poaching, not only at the level of the individual animal, but at the societal level too," said Jason Bell, the elephant programme director for the International Fund for Animal Welfare.

 (Editing by Giles Elgood)